U.S Army to begin environmental study of Dakota pipeline

-The Army said on Wednesday it is gathering information to prepare an environmental impact statement regarding an easement to cross at Lake Oahe, a water source upstream from the Standing Rock Sioux reservation that has been the focus of months of fierce protests because of fears the pipeline could damage drinking water and desecrate sacred grounds.
+The Army said on Wednesday it is gathering information to prepare an environmental impact statement regarding an easement to cross at Lake Oahe, a water source upstream from the Standing Rock Sioux reservation that has been the focus of months of fierce protests due to fears the pipeline could damage drinking water and desecrate sacred grounds.

 The U.S. Army Corps of Engineers in December denied Energy Transfer Partners an easement to drill under the lake.

-The Army announcement coincides with demonstrators renewing opposition to the $3.8 billion project, with arrests this week bringing the total to more than 600, according to law enforcement.
+The Army announcement comes as demonstrators renew opposition against the $3.8 billion project, with arrests this week bringing the total to more than 600, according to law enforcement.

 Energy Transfer Partners requested on Monday that a U.S. District Court judge for the District of Columbia stop the Corps from initiating the environmental impact statement process until there is a ruling on whether the company already has necessary approvals for the pipeline crossing.

-U.S. District Judge James Boasberg denied the motion at a hearing on Wednesday, according to online court documents.
+U.S. District Judge James Boasberg had scheduled a hearing in the case for Wednesday afternoon.

 In July 2015, the Corps granted Energy Transfer Partners permission for its proposed pipeline crossing at Lake Oahe.